A Real thumping

 We have lost twice more in First Division fixtures at Ewood Park on this day in history.

 1928 - Dick Edmed converted a spot-kick as we lost 2-1.
-Tommy McLean and Jack Roscamp were on target for the home side.
+Tommy McLean and Jack Roscamp were on target for the home side with half-back Neil McBain debuting for the reds.

 1934 - Gordon Hodgson netted as we were beaten 3-1.
-Ted Harper and Tommy McLean each netted the last of their five goals past us with Thomas Brennan also on the scoresheet.
+Ted Harper and Tommy McLean each netted the last of their five goals past us with Thomas Brennan also on the scoresheet as left-half Jimmy McDougall played his 200th League game for the reds.

 2011 – Christian Poulsen made his 21st and final reds appearance as we lost our UEFA Europa League Round of 16 first leg 1-0 at Sporting Clube de Braga, with Sotirios Kyrgiakos conceding a penalty that was converted by Alan.
 Skipper Jamie Carragher played his 138th European game, passing Ryan Giggs’ British record of 137 games.
 Substitute Andy Carroll had to wear the number 29 shirt as Fernando Torres had previously worn nine in the competition.